eslint/css/docs/rules/no-important.md

 ## When Not to Use It

-You may disable this rule in these specific cases:
+You may disable this rule if you are using `!important` in these specific cases:

 - Overriding third-party styles where you lack control over the source CSS.
 - Fixing accessibility issues (e.g., enforcing focus states or color contrast).